Contact & Feedback

 Break

-Use this break for a snack and to break away from all devices before starting the next session.
+Use this break to have a snack and step away from all devices before starting the next session.

 10:30 - 11:30